stephenjude/simple-query-filter/README.md

     $posts = Post::filter($queryParam)->latest()->paginate();
 ```
 ## Column Not Found Exception
-The eloquent filter scope provided in this package will throw a bad request HTTP exception if it fails to find any of the spacified column names.
+The eloquent filter scope provided in this package will throw a bad request HTTP exception if it fails to find any of the specified column names.
 ## Testing

 ``` bash